 Characterization of study subjects.
 Bio-equivalence study should be normally performed in healthy volunteers.
 If patients were used, this should be justified by the applicant.
-Number of subjects should not be less than justified24 unless otherwise.
-Study report should contain inclusion and exclusion criteria, listing of demographic data of all subjects.
+The number of subjects should not be less than justified24 unless otherwise.
+The study report should contain inclusion and exclusion criteria, and a listing of demographic data of all subjects.